 Best Solar Powered Radio

-In any disaster situation you must be able to keep up to date with the latest information to ensure you are able to keep ahead of any trouble, and the humble radio is the first choice, more precisely a solar powered radio, in keeping yourself informed and a prepper 'must have', whether at home or in your bug out bag.
+In any disaster situation you must be able to keep up to date with the latest information to ensure you are able to keep ahead of any trouble and the humble radio is your first choice, more precisely a solar powered radio, in keeping yourself informed and a prepper 'must have', whether at home or in your bug out bag.

 Many radios only work on standard batteries, and as such, are frowned upon by preppers as something to be avoided if at all possible.

-So I would recommend, for long or short term survival situations, the answer is to look for the best solar powered radio that eliminate the need to replace batteries.
+So I would recommend, for long or short term survival situations, the answer is to look for a radio that eliminate the need to replace batteries.

 Why is a radio powered by the sun So important?

 Every bit of information you have at your disposal enables you to make specific, informed decisions.

 These decisions could affect your overall strategy in a disaster or SHTF situation.